No products in the cart.

 brain injury patient talking to therapist about lack of insight after head injury

-This cognitive deficit may impair a person’s self-awareness about the effects of their injury.
+Lack of insight, also known as anosognosia, often causes significant problems for people affected by brain injury.
+This is because this secondary effect may impair a person’s self-awareness of their injury.
 In severe cases, the person might not even realize they have any disability at all.

 Causes of Lack of Insight After Brain Injury

-Insight (specifically of one’s own condition) is the ability of a person to recognize, understand, and reflect on their own situation, thoughts, actions, and deficits.
-After a brain injury, especially an injury to the frontal lobe, this skill is often significantly impaired.
-When insight is significantly impaired, the person can experience a condition known as anosognosia.
+Insight (specifically of one’s own condition) is the ability of a person to recognize and reflect on their situation, thoughts, actions, and deficits.
+After a brain injury, especially an injury to the parietal lobe or frontal lobe, this skill is often significantly impaired.
+This is also a common secondary effect following a right hemisphere stroke.

 • Attention and concentration problems.
 These issues make it difficult for TBI patients to take in new information or notice any changes in their behavior.
+This can contribute to a lack of insight after brain injury.

 Dangers of Anosognosia After Brain Injury